meanwhile-labs/hk-more-charm-notches/README.md

 ### Can I still overcharm?

-Yup, no change there except the limit is higher.
+Yup, no change there, except that the limit is higher.

 ### What happens if I equip a bunch of charms and then disable or uninstall the mod?